joeauty/NetMusician-PJAX-Plus-Widget/README.md

 HEAD
 ----

-* added "nofrag" instantiation argument for older versions of IE (see "compatibility with older versions of IE" section, below)
+* added "nofrags" instantiation argument for older versions of IE (see the "Compatibility with Older Versions of IE" section, below)
 * use YUI Node getHTML() and setHTML() to replace deprecated getContent() and setContent()

 gallery-2012.10.03-20-02